-- 1. The student must be identified as a student with a disability, as defined in s.1007.02,F.S.:

-The term "student with disability" means a student who is documented as having an intellectual disability; a hearing impairment, including deafness; a speech or language impairment; a visual impairment, including blindness; and emotional or behavioral disability; an orthopedic or other health impairment; an autism spectrum disorder; a traumatic brain injury; or a specific learning disability, including but not limited to, dyslexia, dyscalculia, or developmental aphasia. - 2.
-The student must have an individual education plan (IEP). - 3.
+- The student must be identified as a student with a disability, as defined in 1007.02 F.S.: The term "student with disability" mean a student who is documented as having an intellectual disability, a hearing impairment, including deafness, a speech or language impairment, a visual impairment, including blindness, and emotional or behavioral disability, an orthopedic or other health impairment, an autism spectrum disorder, a traumatic brain injury, or specific learning disability, including but not limited to dyslexia, dyscalculia, or developmental aphasia. - 2.
+The student must have an individual education plan (IEP) - 3.
 The student must have taken the statewide, standardized assessment with appropriate, allowable accommodations at least once. - 4.
-In accordance with s.1008.22(3)(c)2, F.S., the IEP team must make a determination of whether a statewide, standardized assessment accurately measures the student's abilities, taking into consideration all allowable accommodations for students with disabilities. - 5.
+In accordance with 1008.22(3)(c)2 F.S., the IEP team must make a determination of whether a statewide, standardized assessment accurately measures the student's abilities, taking into consideration all allowable accommodations or students with disabilities. - 5.
 The IEP team must meet to determine whether the statewide assessment results should be waived.

-The Florida Standards Alternate Assessment (FSAA) is designed for students whose participation in the general statewide assessment is not appropriate, even with accommodations.
-The Florida Standards Alternate Assessment measures student academic performance on the Florida Standards Access Points (FS-AP) in language, mathematics, and science.
+The Florida Alternate Assessment (FAA) is designed for students whose participation in the general statewide assessment is not appropriate, even with accommodations.
+The Florida Alternate Assessment measures student academic performance on the Florida Standards Access Points (FS-AP) in language, mathematics, and science.
 Access Points are written specifically for students with significant cognitive disabilities and reflect the essence or core intent of the standards that apply to all students in the same grade, but at reduced levels of complexity.

-IEP Teams are responsible for determining whether students with disabilities will be assessed with the FSA or with the FSAA based on criteria outlined in Rule 6A-1.0943(5), Florida Administrative Code (F.A.C.)
+IEP Teams are responsible for determining whether students with disabilities will be assessed with the FAST or with the FAA based on criteria outlined in State Board Rule 6A-1.0943(5), Florida Administrative Code (F.A.C.)
 The IEP team should consider the student's present level of educational performance in reference to the Florida standards.
-The IEP team should also be knowledgeable of FSA guidelines and the use of appropriate testing accommodations.
-Only students with the most significant cognitive disabilities are eligible to participate in the FSAA.
-Most significant cognitive disability means a global cognitive impairment that adversely impacts multiple areas of functioning across many settings and is a result of a congenital, acquired or traumatic brain injury or syndrome and is verified by either:
+The IEP team should also be knowledgeable of FAST guidelines and the use of appropriate testing accommodations.
+Only students with the most significant cognitive disabilities are eligible to participate in the FAA.
+Most significant cognitive disabilities and alwersely impacts multiple areas of functioning across many settings and is a result of a congenital, acquired or traumatic brain injury or syndrome and is verified by either:

-- 1. A statistically significant below average global cognitive score that falls within the first percentile rank (i.e., a standard, full-scale score of sixty-seven (67) or under); or - 2.
+- 1. A statistically significant below average global cognitive score that falls within the first percentile rank (i.e., standard, full-scale score of sixty-seven (67) or under); or - 2.
 In the extraordinary circumstance when a global, full-scale intelligent quotient score is unattainable, a school district-determined procedure that has been approved by the Florida Department of Education.

-If the IEP team determines that a student is eligible to participate in the FSAA, the parent/legal guardian will be notified and provided information regarding the implications of this decision by receipt of Parental Consent Form:Instruction in State Standards Access Points Curriculum and Florida Alternate Assessment Administration.
+If the IEP team determines that a student is eligible to participate in the FAA, the parent/legal guardian will be notified and provided information regarding the implications of this decision by receipt of Parental Consent Form: Instruction in State Standards Access Points Curriculum and Florida Alternate Assessment Administration.